Comparing Statements Year 3 Multiplication and Division Free Resource Pack

 Varied Fluency

 Developing Questions to support using knowledge of multiplication facts to compare statements using inequality symbols.
-Includes multiples of 2, 4 and 5.
+Includes multiples of 2, 3, 4, 5 and 8 with pictorial support for all questions.
+Using the words equals to, greater than and less than to support the inequality symbol.

 Expected Questions to support using knowledge of multiplication facts to compare statements using inequality symbols.
-Includes multiples of 2, 3, 4, 5 and 8.
+Includes multiples of 2, 3, 4, 5 and 8 with some pictorial support and some use of division and repeated addition statements.

 Greater Depth Questions to support using knowledge of multiplication facts to compare statements using inequality symbols.
-Includes multiples of 2, 3, 4, 5, 8 and 10, and children use known facts to solve questions including multiples of 6 and 7.
+Includes multiples of 2, 3, 4, 5 and 8, no pictorial support.
+Questions include a mixture of multiplication, division and addition calculations.

 Reasoning and Problem Solving